Jump to topic

 - Longitudinal clinics

 - Residents spend an assigned afternoon each week for two-thirds of the year in the anticoagulation clinic, located less than a mile from the medical center.
 The majority of time is spent in point-of-care direct patient clinic appointments.
-A specific afternoon of the week is assigned for the year.
+A specific afternoon of the week is assigned for each one-third of the year.

 - Major research project